mika-s/RandomPerson/RandomPersonCli/ReadmeCli.md

                               [-o <path>]  [-s <path>]
 ```

 -m: Mode.
-Either I (interactive), L (list), T (templated list) or V (validation).
+Either I (interactive), L (list), T (templated list) or V (validation).<br />
 -n: Nationality.
 Either Danish, Finnish, Norwegian or Swedish.
-Used in List or Template mode.
+Used in List or Template mode.<br />
 -a: Amount.
-Number of people to generate in List or Template mode.
+Number of people to generate in List or Template mode.<br />
 -f: Format to print file in for use with List mode.
-CSV, JSON or XML.
+CSV, JSON or XML.<br />
--o: Path to output file, for use with List mode.
+-o: Path to output file, for use with List mode.<br />
 -s: Settings file path.
-Path to the settings file if non-default file is used.
+Path to the settings file if non-default file is used.<br />

 Default: Interactive mode.
 If List or Template mode: 10 people, Norwegian nationality.